Big changes were in store for The FBI in its third season.

 The weakest episode of the season and one of the worst of the series.
 This was one of the first — if not the first — episodes produced this season.
 Two hints: Erskine introduces Colby as “my new associate” to a visiting FBI man in Act I. Meanwhile, the end titles include associate producer Norman Jolley, who departed the show early this season.
 It’s understandable that ABC decided to wait until mid-season to broadcast the episode.

 John Rim (Tom Skerritt) has escaped from federal prison from a southern state (not specified) full of “swamp people” (Rim’s home turf) and “hill people.”
 Rim kills a “hill” person in the pre-titles sequence to avoid getting captured.
-Meanwhile, Rim’s wife (Katherine Justice) Rim’s brother (Wayne Rogers).
+Meanwhile, Rim’s wife (Katherine Justice) and Rim’s brother (Wayne Rogers) have gotten cozy.
 When Rim shows up, things naturally get complicated.

 The performances here are about as subtle as the 1959 film version of Lil’ Abner, but that was intended to be a comedy.
 The episode isn’t a total loss.
 The QM gravitas prevents things from sinking too far.
 Also, Efrem Zimbalist Jr.’s Erskine is as earnest as always, a pillar of consistency.
 Still, this is definitely a letdown after some of the stories that led off this season.